markpmlim/Fisheye2Skybox/README.md

     vec2 uv = vec2(u, v) * 0.5 + vec2(0.5);
 ```

-it is obvious the diagram's code should serve only as a guide.
+It is obvious the diagram's code should serve only as a guide.
 In fact, the concept proposed by the article can be applied to images produced by both single and dual fisheye lens.
 Given below are the equirectangular projecions of 2 images.
 The first is projected from an image taken with a single fisheye lens while the second is from a dual fisheye image.

 ![](Documentation/SingleFisheye2ERP.png)